dmikurube/calql-java/README.md

 |   2024-10-01 | 2024 |    10 |         275 |            1 |  Tuesday (2) |    2460585 |
 |          ... |  ... |   ... |         ... |          ... |          ... |        ... |

-This is a query (language) to such a table.
+This `calql` is a (work-in-progress) query library / language to such a table.

 The intented design by examples
 --------------------------------